FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting

 \subsection{Evaluation Metrics}

 Existing work on FinTSF evaluation varies.
-To achieve a consistent and comprehensive assessment of forecast performance, we employ eleven metrics across three dimensions, including ranking, portfolio, and error.
+To achieve a consistent and multi-dimensional assessment of forecast performance, we adopt eleven metrics spanning three categories: ranking, portfolio, and error.
+Ranking metrics quantify the predictive accuracy of model-generated rankings; portfolio metrics evaluate profitability and risk in investment simulations; error metrics capture discrepancies between predictions and actual returns.
 The detailed explanation is provided below.